Description

 {

-// Process the hit information, such as selecting an object
+// Process the hit information

 var hitObject = hitInfo.Entity;

-// Perform operations on the hit object
+// Perform actions based on the hit object

 }